The Dilmah drive: How Sri Lanka’s king of Ceylon tea is keeping up with Gen Z tea drinkers

 When Dilhan C Fernando, chief executive officer of Ceylon tea brand Dilmah, wishes to get an insight into the beverage drinking preferences of young people today, he looks no further than his own son.

-The younger Fernando, who just turned 21, drinks his tea in many different ways.
+The younger Fernando, 22, drinks his tea in many different ways.
 “My son will sometimes have a hot tea – he will take it pure and loves some of the artisanal single estate teas that we do.
 But he equally loves a tea cocktail and an iced tea,” observed Fernando.

 “So what we are seeing is that this generation is embracing tea but will make it entirely theirs whether it is with milk or spices and so on.”

 This willingness to experiment with different forms of tea has shaped the way he himself steers the company.
-“The principle is not to be defined by the past, but to look to new tastes, while always respecting the taste and the goodness in tea,” said Fernando, who was recently in Singapore for the launch of its bottled iced tea.
+“The principle is not to be defined by the past, but to look to new tastes, while always respecting the taste and the goodness in tea,” said Fernando.

 Besides trendy and convenient formulations for Gen Z and millennial tea drinkers, the Sri Lankan family-run tea company has also worked with bartenders and mixologists to create tea inspired cocktails and has previously launched a tea-inspired gin in Australia as well as two tea beers.